 We have two special summer programs that are offered on an alternating basis, bi-annually: our BELIEVE.
 Conference and our [email protected] trip.

 - BELIEVE.
 Conference: A two-night, Gospel-Centered personal development conference open only to IHA students.
-The conference takes place oceanfront at the Icona Diamond Beach Resort in Diamond Beach, NJ.
-Students will have time to enjoy the pool and the beach, as well as hear from Catholic Speakers such as Lisa Cotter, Katie Prejean McGrady, and alumna, Isabella Somera'17.
-Participants will take part in discussions, Mass, adoration, and enjoy a formal sisterhood dinner on the beach.
+At past BELIEVE.
+Conferences, students heard from a variety of Catholic woman speakers such as Lisa Cotter, Katie Prejean McGrady, Isabella Somera'17, and Lauren Rhein'09.
+Participants take part in discussions, Mass, adoration, and enjoy a formal sisterhood dinner with their peers.

 - [email protected]: A three-day summer service immersion trip that takes place in Kearny, NJ.
 This trip offers IHA students the opportunity to serve a variety of local non-profits, take part in workshops and discussion on social structures and Catholic social teaching, and participate in Sacramental experiences such as Mass, adoration, and confession.